KennethTrecy/peratorakka_server/README.md

 ## Origin
 Some parts of the repository was based from [`filled_composer_json`] branch of [Web Template].

-The template has been specialized for backend development.
+The template has been specialized for back-end development.

 Other parts were auto-generated using the command `composer create-project codeigniter4/appstarter`.
 Therefore, any changes in [composer-installable app starter development repository] should be updated if